 WHAT ELSE IS THERE:

 Check with each orchard first to find out which one you’re interested in because some even have pears, berries & pumpkins to pick!

-There is only ONE certified ORGANIC Apple (& Pear) Orchard, others are in the process of getting organic certified, some don’t spray their trees & some don’t mention anything.
+There are only a few certified ORGANIC Orchards, others are in the process of getting organic certified, some don’t spray their trees & some don’t mention anything.
 I’ve noted this info below for each orchard, so if that matters to you then be sure to take note.

 Apple picking costs a bit more than what you’d pay for at the grocery store, but it’s worth it to have the experience and memories with your kids.
 Costs vary from $5, $12, $13, $25 for about 5 lbs.

 Be sure to bring water, snacks, hats & sunscreen; these are always at the top of my list!
 But also wear sensible shoes like sneakers (not flip flops or sandals), bring a picnic lunch, blanket (some places have picnic tables) and cash because that’s all that most apple picking places will accept.

 We find it best after 1.5 hours in the car to stop at one of the cafes in Julian BEFORE going to the orchards.
 My kids usually need the bathroom and to fill up their bellies with food so they don't get hangry or pee their pants in the middle of the orchard. ;)